fidahussain123/Suraksha-Path/README.md

 - ⚛ React 18 with TypeScript
 - 🎨 Tailwind CSS for styling
 - 🗺 React Leaflet for maps
-- 🔄 postgrus sql for state management
+- 🔄 Postgrus sql for database
 - 🎭 Lucide React for icons

 ### AI Integration